StillLynnTheCloset/kotlr/README.md

 #### Minor Changes ####

-  * Update readme to show how to add new dependency from Github.
+  * Update readme to show how to add new dependency from GitHub.
   * Update dependency resolution system.
   * Move publishing configuration into `build.gradle.kts`.
   * Actually use `Moshi.failOnUnknown()` during unit tests.